Multiwfn -- A Multifunctional Wavefunction Analyzer

 - 19) Basin analysis.
 Attractors can be located for any real space function, corresponding basins can be generated and visualized at the same time.
 Any real space function can be integrated in the generated basins.
 Electric multipole moments, orbital overlap matrix, localization index and delocalization index can be calculated for the basins.

-- 20) Electron excitation analysis, including: Visualizing and analyzing hole-electron distribution, transition density, transition dipole moment and charge density difference; analyzing charge-transfer by the method proposed in JCTC,7,2498; plotting transition density matrix as color-filled map; calculating r index to reveal electron excitation mode.
+- 20) Electron excitation analysis, including: Visualizing and analyzing hole-electron distribution, transition density, transition dipole moment and charge density difference; analyzing charge-transfer by the method proposed in JCTC,7,2498; plotting transition density matrix as color-filled map; calculating delta_r index to reveal electron excitation mode.

 - The real space functions supported by Multiwfn